KmariK/luxury-loom-interiors/README.md

 The webpage was designed to the a luxury, mordern and minimalist approach to the customer.
 It is clear and sleek and gives the customer a insight of a highly professional and seamless experience they will get if they work with the business.

 - Colour:
 For the colour scheme neutral tones were chosen to match the images on the page.
-I chose the colours by inserting the images used in my project to the ['Image Color Picker](https://imagecolorpicker.com/) website and searched for there HEX Code.
+I chose the colours by inserting the images used in my project to the [Image Color Picker](https://imagecolorpicker.com/) website and searched for there HEX Code.
 The two colours I chose are #e9eceb for the body and #494931; for the footer.

 - Fonts:
 The two main fonts are Gilda display which is the primary font with a fallback of sans-serif and Italiana which is the secondary font with a fall back of sans-serif.